Convergence rates for shallow neural networks learned by gradient descent: Introduction

 \subsection{Main results}

-The main results in this article are threefold: Firstly, we analyze the rate of convergence of a neural network regression estimate with one hidden layer where the weights are learned by gradient descent.
+The main results in this article are threefold: Firstly, we analyze the rate of convergence of a shallow neural network regression estimate, where the weights are learned by gradient descent.
 Here we assume that the Fourier transform

-of the regression function satisfies
+of the regression function $m(x)=\EXP\{Y|X=x\}$ satisfies

 for some $c_1 \in \R_+$.
 We show that if we use the logistic squasher as the activation function, if we choose the initial weights of the neural network randomly from some proper uniform distributions, and if we perform (up to some logarithmic factor) $n^{1.75}$ gradient descent steps with step size of order $1/n^{1.25}$ (up to some logarithmic factor) applied to some properly regularized empirical $L_2$ risk, then a truncated version of the estimate achieves (up to some logarithmic factor) the rate of convergence $1/\sqrt{n}$.
 This shows that the classical result from Barron (1994) also holds for a neural network estimate learned by gradient descent.
 Surprisingly, in this result a single random initialization of the weights is sufficient.
-Furthermore our proof makes clear that this result mainly holds because of the proper initialization of the weights and because of the good adjustment of the outer weights of the neural network during gradient descent.
+Furthermore our proof clarifies that this result mainly holds because of the proper initialization of the weights and because of the good adjustment of the outer weights of the neural network during gradient descent.
 We also establish a minimax lower bound for the rate of convergence.
-It reveals that for large d the obtained rate of convergence is in its exponent -1/2 close to the optimal minimax rate of convergence.
+It reveals that for large $d$ the obtained rate of convergence is in its exponent $-1/2$ close to the optimal minimax rate of convergence. \\ Secondly, we use our theoretical findings to simplify our estimate.
+Due to the fact that the optimization of the inner weights by gradient descent is not necessary in our result, it is evident that it should suffice to minimize the outer weights of the neural network.
+But this is (for fixed inner weights), in fact, a linear least squares problem, for which the optimal weights can easily be computed by solving a linear equation system.
+We define a corresponding linear least squares estimator with randomly selected inner weights, and show that for this estimator the same rate of convergence result holds as for our neural network estimator based on gradient descent.
+The big advantage of this estimator is that it can be computed much faster in applications. \\ Thirdly, we compare our (theoretically motivated) estimator to classical shallow neural networks learned by gradient descent on simulated data.
+In many cases we see a clear outperformance of our estimator over the classical ones.